 CGTMSE is rapidly changing the credit landscape of MSME sector.
 In recent years, lending institutions have approved a large number of proposals against big amounts and most of them have given satisfactory results in terms of developing the business and repaying the loan within the specific time limit.
 Also, because of it being a government initiative, CGTMSE is trying its best to create awareness among MSEs and lending institutions to help them take advantage of the available credit facilities.

 Preconditions and Downside of CGTMSE Regarding Loan Approvals

 Almost every financial institution is comfortable in providing loans against collaterals.
 This is because of the fear of NPA and ambiguity of financial decisions made by first-time entrepreneurs.
 This is why a major precondition of CGTMSE states that the company should not have a loan secured by collateral or a third party or both.
 Also, it is better for entrepreneurs to have a clean financial history along with a healthy financial status.
 Additionally, entrepreneurs need to prepare a project report that clearly indicates the viability of their project.
 This should also be easily understandable for lending institutions.

 However, CGTMSE is not the only effort of the Indian government to promote MSME entrepreneurship in the country.
 There are several other schemes under implementation as well which have shown satisfactory results under their specific circumstances.
-Here is a quick look at some of these schemes so that you can use them also if you are a MSME business owner:
+Here is a quick look at some of these schemes so that one can use them also if he/she are a MSME business owner:

-SIDBI - SIDBI or Small Industries Development Bank of India began its small businesses funding programmes in 1990 and is now considered among one of the most dependable government financial institutions.
+Small Industries Development Bank of India (SIDBI) began its small businesses funding programs in 1990 and is now considered among one of the most dependable government financial institutions.
 Loans sanctioned by SIDBI have played an important role in developing the SSI sector in India.
 Some schemes provided by SIDBI are: